 Office of Mayor Marty Walsh, City of Boston

-In this internship, students will work with the city department that best fits their area of interest, and can tailor their experience to projects they are most passionate about.
+In this internship, the student has the opportunity to work with the City department that best fits their area of interest, and can tailor their experience to projects they are most passionate about.
+The student will be responsible for managing and executing projects across diverse subject matters, designing policy initiatives that improve the lives of Boston residents; and engaging with Boston's many neighborhoods and communities to ensure that the City's policy initiatives align with residents' values and needs.
 Depending on the department, the intern will work closely with the cabinet chief, department head, or department team on both long and short-term initiatives that align with his or her particular interest in city government.

 Those best suited for this role will work well independently and on teams, and have some project management experience, as well as a strong interest in the public sector.